ajantsch/coathanger_abortions/service/src/data/questions.md

 Son, take it from someone who’s been around the block a few times.
 Nothin’ puts her in the mood like ______.
 Summer lovin’, had me a blast. ______, happened so fast.
 Sure, sex is great, but have you tried ______?
-Sweetheart, you and your sister escel in different ways.
+Sweetheart, you and your sister excel in different ways.
 She's got her violin, and you've got ______.
 TRIGGER WARNING: ______.
 TSA guidelines now prohibit ______ on airplanes.
 Tampax: Don’t let your period ruin ______.